Skip links

 3. Cook at 180° F-190° F for one hour

-The ideal method for shredding protein is do so when the protein is hot, typically right after it leaves the cook cycle.
+The ideal method for shredding protein is to do so when the protein is hot, typically right after it leaves the cook cycle.
 The connective tissue is still broken apart, the ideal condition for shredding, making the muscle fibers easy to pull apart.

 You can shred warm as well, but the hotter the protein (or the closer to it having just been removed from the cook cycle), the easier it will be to shred.

-Once protein is chilled, the product condenses, making it difficult to pull the muscle fibers apart to achieve a fine shred.
+Once the protein is chilled, the product condenses, making it difficult to pull the muscle fibers apart to achieve a fine shred.

 Benefits to shredding hot: